How it all began...

 If the relevant statistics are to be believed, many employees are frustrated with their job or have already inwardly resigned.
 I think we can say with confidence that at Wildling Shoes everyone’s fully motivated, also on the inside.
 That doesn’t mean that everything always goes smoothly, but everyone knows where we stand and where we're headed as Wildling Shoes, and can contribute where possible, within the desired framework.

 Family-friendliness is part of the Wildling Shoes DNA, which is reflected in the high proportion of mothers and fathers working in both part-time and full-time positions.
-Our flexible way of working makes it possible to be there for the smallest pack members and still contribute to the family income.
+Our flexible way of working makes it possible to be there for the smallest family members and still contribute to the family income.

 "You can schedule doctor’s appointments during the day, you can get official business done during office hours.
 You can also be there to join in with Christmas or Easter activities at school.
 You can be with friends and family who are further away and work from there.
 And that's exactly what counts: quality of life."
 (Indra)